Overview

 I co-hosted a workshop to ideate on potential concepts based on the more concrete requirements I had

-which I drew pencil sketches of some screen ideas.
-In the middle of sketching, I had an “aha!” moment.
+which I drew pencil sketches of screen ideas.
+In the middle of sketching, I remembered my mother’s

 -